g2nb/docs/docs/jupyter-users.md

 *   Python libraries for programmatically working with the results of the analyses.

-To use the public g2nb Workspace, you will need to [register for an account](https://notebook.genepattern.org/). g2nb usage is free and the software is open source under the BSD license.
+g2nb usage is free and the software is open source under the BSD license.

 ## 2. What is GenePattern?